-9.1.2.1 Summary of Wetlands Within Segment 8
+9.1.2.1 Summary of Wetlands within Segment 6 - Package 4A

-A total of 100 wetland areas were identified within the Segment 8 Project Corridor.
-Table 4-1 in Attachment 4 of the Wetland Delineation Report (Appendix M) provides a summary of the wetlands identified along the entire length of Segment 8, including their National Wetland Inventory classification in accordance with Cowardin et al. (1979) and state wetland identifier and classification.
-Of these delineated features, 5 wetland areas along the Segment 8 Project Corridor are anticipated to be jurisdictional by the NYSDEC.
+There are a total of 48 wetlands identified within Segment 6 - Package 4A.
+Table 4-1 in Attachment B of the Wetland Delineation Report (Appendix M) provides a summary of the wetlands identified along the entire length of Segment 6 - Package 4A including their National Wetland Inventory (NWI) classification in accordance with Cowardin et al. (1979) and State wetland identifier and classification.
+Of these delineated features, 15 wetlands delineated along the Project Corridor correspond with wetlands mapped by the NYSDEC.

-Anticipated wetland impacts are presented in Table 9-2 and the location and type of all wetland resources delineated along the Segment 8 Project Corridor are shown in the EM&CP Plan and Profile Drawings in Appendix C. The precautionary measures to protect state and federal wetlands during construction are listed in Section 9.1.2.2.
+Anticipated wetland impacts are presented in Table 9.2, and the location and type of all wetland resources delineated along the Segment 6-Package 4A Project Corridor are shown in the EM&CP Plan and Profile Drawings in Appendix C. The precautionary measures to protect state and federal wetlands during construction are listed in Section 9.1.2.2.

-9.1.2.2 Wetlands Impact Avoidance, Protection and Minimization Measures
+9.1.2.2 Wetlands Impact Avoidance, Protection, and Minimization Measures

 Wetlands are avoided to the greatest extent practicable by the design of the Project.
-In most cases, the Project could be sited within previously disturbed areas such as roads and rail ROWs.
-However, there are several instances where the wetland boundaries extend up to the toe of slope of the public road and railroad ROWs and road and rail setbacks prevent complete wetland avoidance.
-Additionally, several wetlands along the rails occur within railroad ditches and although potentially regulated, they are generally of poor quality and dominated by invasive species.
+In most cases, the Project is being sited within previously disturbed areas such as existing rail and road ROWs.
+However, there are several instances where the wetland boundaries extend up to the toe of slope of the public road and railroad ROW and road and rail setbacks prevent complete wetland avoidance.
+Additionally, several wetlands occur within ditches and although potentially regulated, these wetlands are generally of poor quality and dominated by invasive species.

 HDD will be used in some locations to reduce the level of impacts on wetlands.
-Where used, the HDD borehole will be drilled underneath the wetland, a conduit will be pulled into the borehole, and then the transmission cables will be pulled through the DR9 or DR7 HDPE Conduit or approved equal.
-The HDD drilling equipment and drill entry/exit points will be located outside of wetland boundaries, to the extent practicable, avoiding direct impacts to wetlands.
-An Inadvertent Release and Contingency Plan (Appendix

-J) has been prepared to respond to any inadvertent return of drilling fluids and an SPCC Plan that outlines procedures and BMPs to control the potential for the occurrence of spills is included in Appendix K.
+Where used, the HDD borehole will be drilled underneath the wetland, a conduit will be pulled into the borehole, and then the transmission cables will be pulled into the DR9 or DR7 HDPE Conduit.
+The HDD drilling equipment and drill entry/exit points will be located outside of wetland boundaries, avoiding direct impacts on wetlands.
+An IRCP (Appendix J) has been prepared to respond to any inadvertent returns of drilling fluids and a SPCC Plan that outlines procedures and BMPs to control the potential for the occurrence of spills is included in Appendix K.